Gliptal/TPW-Settings/README.md

 TPW Settings
 ======

-This small program provides an easy-to-use and efficient graphical interface to configure the TPW MODS package, that has proven essential for a thorough enjoyement of [ArmA III](http://www.arma3.com/).
+This small program provides an easy-to-use and efficient graphical interface to configure the TPW MODS package.
+This collection was proven to be essential for a thorough enjoyement of [ArmA III](http://www.arma3.com/), thanks to the life it brings in what are otherwise barren and uninhabited islands.

-It is coded in Java so the JVM is required (although most PCs and Laptops will already have it installed by default), and simply acts as a graphical version of `TPW_MODS.hpp` that [tpw](http://forums.bistudio.com/member.php?62814-tpw) himself has already set up to configure his mod package.
+What the program does is to simply act as a graphical version of `TPW_MODS.hpp` that [tpw](http://forums.bistudio.com/member.php?62814-tpw) himself has already set up to configure and fine-tune his mod package.
+Being coded in Java the Java Virtual Machine (JVM) is required: luckily most PCs and Laptops already have it installed by default.

 Changelog
 ======

+[1.6.0]

+- more descriptive HUD names
+- added color chooser for HUD

 [1.5.0]